-Participation (5%): Class attendance (on-campus students) and CANVAS discussions (both distance and on-campus students) will be considered for the participation.
+Participation (10%): Attending class (on-campus students), lecture video watching (online students), CANVAS discussions, and class short presentation will be considered for the participation.
 Please refer to AOP 12.09 regarding attendance expectations and accommodations.
 For on-campus students, excessive unexcused absences will result in a deduction to their participation grade as follows: